Laize-Clinchamps

 Laize-Clinchamps ([lɛz klɛ̃ʃɑ̃]) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Laize-la-Ville (the seat) and Clinchamps-sur-Orne.

+Geography

+The commune is made up of the following collection of villages and hamlets, Percouville, Laize-la-Ville, Clinchamps-sur-Orne and Les Jardins.

+Two rivers the Orne and one of its tributaries the Laize a flow through the commune. in addition a stream, the Ruisseau du Val Distrait flows through the commune.